tizuWare/.github/profile/README.md

 ---

-**Note!** Third parties, for example GitHub, have their own privacy policy.
-The following third-parties are accessed silently (to fetch data):
+**Note!** Third parties have their own terms and privacy policy.
+The following third-parties are accessed silently in some or all tizuWare applications (to fetch data):
 - GitHub

 ## Lastly, here are some ideas to get you started: